cyfinoid/aibommaker/README.md

 ## 🚀 How It Works

+1. **SBOM-First Approach**: Leverages GitHub's Dependency Graph SBOM API for efficient, standardized dependency detection
+2. **Automatic Fallback**: If SBOM API is unavailable, falls back to manual parsing of manifest files
-1. **Smart Scanning**: Only scans file types matching detected repository languages (TypeScript → .ts/.tsx, Python → .py)
+3. **Smart Scanning**: Only scans file types matching detected repository languages (TypeScript → .ts/.tsx, Python → .py)
-2. **Provider Detection**: Identifies which AI providers are used (OpenAI, Google, HuggingFace, etc.) based on dependencies
+4. **Provider Detection**: Identifies which AI providers are used (OpenAI, Google, HuggingFace, etc.) based on dependencies
-3. **Model Classification**: Distinguishes between LLM (text-generation), embedding models, and image generation
+5. **Model Classification**: Distinguishes between LLM (text-generation), embedding models, and image generation
-4. **Precise Evidence**: Tracks exact file and line number for every detection
+6. **Precise Evidence**: Tracks exact file and line number for every detection
-5. **Machine-Readable**: Each dependency is a separate component, queryable and tooling-compatible
+7. **Machine-Readable**: Each dependency is a separate component, queryable and tooling-compatible

 ## 📊 Example Output